 Editing Existing Alert Groups

 To modify an existing alert group, you will return to the same screen you saw when you created your alert group by clicking Settings on the left-hand sidebar and then select the Alert Groups tab.
 Click into an existing alert group.
-Within this screen, you can modify the name of the group and the list of users and webhooks associated with the group.
+Within this screen, you can modify the name of the group by clicking the group's name at the top of the page.
+You can also modify the list of users and webhooks associated with the group.

 Deleting Alert Groups